Botiyava/git_edu/README.md

-this is simple golang programm
+this is simple golang program